Ralph-Lee/blog/azure-table-storage-library-for-nodejs-frustrations.md

 ![the docs for insertEntity showing how you need to wrap with a call to entGen](http://i.imgur.com/7Yn1q17.png)

 The `insertEntity` method **requires your entity to have any properties that you wish to be saved run through an this `entityGenerator` method**.
 You simply specify its type, and supply the value.
-Seems simple.
+Seems simple, right?
+Here are a few thoughts:

+- You must specify each property.
+This is a problem if you're expecting to be using a dynamically typed language, and or simply create new properties on the fly.
+This scheme forces you to:
+  - decide/declare the datatype of the property
+  - incur code maintenance overhead when adding/removing/renaming/retyping properties on your entities.
+This leads to increased complexity.
+- The `PartitionKey` and `RowKey` are Table Storage specific properties,

-This is poor implementation on the API for 2 reasons:
+This is poor API design/implementation with the mandatory `entityGenerator` for 2 reasons:

 1. This shouldn't be forced on the consuming developer.
 Obviously if the OData implementation requires type information, types need to be given here.
 However, the developer shouldn't be **forced** to provide this information.
 The library should simply interpret any property that is *not* run though an `entityGenerator` as a string type, and represented on the OData side as such.
 A non-`entGen`'d property shouldn't simply be dropped.
 I'd call that *dev-hostile*.